exploratory-io/book/analytics/correlation_column.md

   * Variable Columns - Numeric columns among which correlations are calculated.

+## Analytics Properties
+  * Method - Method to calculate correlations.
+The default is "Pearson".
+This can be:
+    * Pearson
+    * Kendall
+    * Spearman
+  * Show Only Lower Triangle - Show only lower triangle of the matrix, avoiding showing correlations for same pairs twice.
+  * Show Diagonal Values - Show values on diagonal of the matrix, which should always have correlation of 1.

 ## How to Use This Feature
 1. Click Analytics View tab.
 2. If necessary, click "+" button on the left of existing Analytics tabs, to create a new Analytics.